-As we approach the end of the year, it is important to schedule a colonoscopy screening.
-Regional Gi receives many questions regarding the difference between a screening and diagnostic colonoscopy procedure.
+We receive many questions regarding the difference between a screening and a diagnostic colonoscopy procedure.

 It is important to understand the difference between a screening and diagnostic colonoscopy screening.
-It is very important that you talk to your insurance company on your benefits and their criteria, as this can have an effect on your out-of-pocket costs such as deductibles or coinsurance.
-Most insurance plan will cover screening colonoscopies, while diagnostic will be applied to your deductible or coinsurance.
+It is imperative that you talk to your insurance company regarding your benefits and their criteria, as this can have an effect on your out-of-pocket costs such as deductibles and/or coinsurance.
+Most insurance plans will cover screening colonoscopy, while diagnostic will be applied to your deductible and/or coinsurance.